-At the present moment, shifting toward remote operations is necessary to keep your business moving forward.
+Over the past few years, a shift toward remote operations has been necessary to keep your business moving forward.

 To reap the benefits of remote teamwork, though, you need to approach the shift strategically and comprehensively.
 The goal is to simulate the traditional office setting as best as possible, despite the inherent differences that come with remote work.

 Running a high-efficiency remote team requires the help of high-powered remote tools.
 In this article, we will cover the best tools for remote teams to maximize productivity and efficiency.

 With communication being so vital to the success of your remote team, it just makes sense to use technology to facilitate it in a variety of ways.